HewlettPackard/py-spiffe/CONTRIBUTING.md

 ```

 ### Classes
-Class docstrings should document the list of public members including its types.
+Class docstrings should document the list of class public members including its types.
 Then `__init__` methods should be documented including its arguments.
 Typing for arguments
 should be defined as PEP 484 type annotations.
 As example: